 Safe Travel with Pets

-The holidays are coming and that means many families will be traveling with their pets.
+The summer holidays are coming and that means many families will be traveling with their pets.
 This can be a stressful time for both pets and their families because of the change in day-to-day routine and new environments for the animal.
 Stress can manifest as many forms, such as fear and apprehension, which could make your pet hide, become nauseous, or show signs of aggression that are not normal for your pet.
 There are many ways to help decrease stress for our furry friends, whether it be for car or air travel.

 Many over-the-counter options are available to help decrease anxiety in dogs and cats.
 The Thunder shirt is an effective tool that can help comfort your pet and decrease reactions to loud noises.
 This works by adding mild pressure to your animal’s body, like a hug, to decrease reaction to stimulus.
 Check your favorite pet store for Thunder shirts or look online at thundershirt.com.